Welcome to Zizira.

 According to Mr. Canning S Shabong, an official from the Directorate of Agriculture, Meghalaya: “Most of the people of the Southern slopes use this crop as an insurance against rainy days, because it can be stored for up to one year (after drying).
 As and when they need money, they gradually sell it in the market.
 This product acts like a savings bank for farmers who live hand-to-mouth in the Ri-War areas, where betel leaf is the main source of income the whole year long.”

-By default, Piper Longum or Long Pepper is grown organically.
+By default, Piper Longum or Long Pepper is grown organically in Meghalaya.
+Mostly it grows in the wild.
 Occasionally cow dung cake is used as fertilizer.
 In most cases, manure is not used at all.
 Farmers depend on the natural fertility of the soil, which is provided by decaying dead leaves inside the forest areas.

 Comments will be approved before showing up.